Return to Campus - FAQ

 A: Each classroom will have one small cohort of approximately 14 or fewer students and 2 adults maximum.
 Students will move to grade-level cohorts as soon as permissions are granted.

 Q: Will we have the option to continue with virtual learning if we choose not to return to campus?A: Yes.
 WISH will continue to offer our robust distance learning program at least through the end of the 2020-2021 school year.

 ON-CAMPUS HYBRID EXPERIENCE

-Q: During lunch, how will masks off work?A: At this time lunch will continue to take place at home.
+Q: During lunch, how will masks off work?A: Students who leave at 1:00 pm will eat lunch at home.
 Students who receive free or reduced lunch meals will still participate in the grab-and-go program.
 If students are on campus for hybrid learning and need a snack during a break they will remove their mask and eat their snack, six feet away from any other person and outdoors.
 Students who are participating in the extended day will eat lunch outdoors, socially distanced from peers, with their masks off, and with peers in the same designated group.